-Below are some helpful tips and strategies to help you do your best on the Praxis™ tests.
-Be sure to watch our new video, Strategies for Success (Flash).
+Below are some helpful tips and strategies to help you do your best on the Praxis® tests.

 Tips to help you prepare effectively for test day:

 1. Learn what the test covers.

 You can find test specifications for your test(s) in the free Study Companion.
 Each Study Companion includes a comprehensive overview for the test, with detailed test descriptions and sample questions with answers and explanations to help you prepare.

 2. Assess how well you know the content.

 Research has shown that test takers tend to overestimate their preparedness — this is why some test takers assume they did well and then find out they did not pass.

 The Praxis tests are demanding enough to require serious review of likely content, and the longer you've been away from the content the more preparation you will most likely need.
 If it has been longer than a few months since you've studied your content area, you will want to make a concerted effort to prepare for the Praxis tests.